Become a Certified Diver

-With this new Knowledge Development online, student divers will have done this part of the course at home with me guiding then through as a instructor, wasting no time after arriving before they get to the warm, clear Caribbean part.
+With this new Knowledge Development online, student divers will have done this part of the course at home with me guiding then through as an instructor, wasting no time after arriving before they get to the warm, clear Caribbean part.
 E-Learning is not a short cut.
-In many ways it’s more thorough.
-Computer-based learning can result in increased retention and a stronger grasp of the subject matter, because many elements - like audio, video, quizzes and interaction - are combined to support learning.
+In many ways, it’s more thorough.
+Computer-based learning can result in increased retention and a stronger grasp of the subject matter because many elements - like audio, video, quizzes, and interaction - are combined to support learning.

 As student divers move through each section of the course, they show that they are meeting learning objectives by answering Quick Quiz questions throughout the section or the Knowledge Review at the end.
 To reinforce learning, the system provides the correct answer and further explanation or review.
 When they are ready, student divers take the quiz for that section and again receive prescriptive feedback for any questions they answer incorrectly.
 This way, student divers are required to achieve 100 percent mastery of the subject matter prior to moving on to the next section.

 Student divers are linked to interactive tutorials and online versions of the RDP (those tables that tell you how deep and how long you can dive).
 I track the student diver progress and help them along the way as necessary.
 Students have access to an online version of the PADI Open Water Diver Manual for reference during and after training.

 After Student divers have successfully completed all online knowledge development segments they receive a PADI eLearning record, that’s a document that states the independent study portion of the course is complete and my job is suddenly a whole lot easier.

 Do I sound excited?
 Just imagine what you will feel like with that E-Learning record in your hand looking out at the reef from under a coconut tree on Ambergris.

 CLICK HERE The elearners completion is based on students affiliating with White Sands Dive Shop at sign up.
 Students not affiliated may have an additional cost.